Siem Reap, Cambodia: What to pack, what to wear, and when to go [2022]

 December

-If you vacation in Siem Reap during December, you may find that it can be very hot and very dry with almost no rain.
-Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the 60s F (high 10s C).
+If you are traveling to Siem Reap in December, you will notice that it is consistently hot and very dry with almost no rain.
+Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: